bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

 ## Your First Components

 Greeting the whole world is great, but what if we want to greet specific people?
 In ECS, you would generally model people as entities with a set of components that define them.
-Lets start simple with a `Person` component.
+Let's start simple with a `Person` component.

 Add this struct to `main.rs`:
 ```rs
 struct Person;
 ```

 But what if we want our people to have a name?
 In a more traditional design, we might just tack on a `name: String` field to `Person`.
 But other entities might have names too!
 For example, dogs should probably also have a name.
 It often makes sense to break datatypes up in to small pieces to encourage code reuse.
-So lets make `Name` its own component:
+So let's make `Name` its own component:

 ```rs
 struct Name(String);
 ```

 We can then add `People` to our {{rust_type(type="struct" crate="bevy_ecs" name="World")}} using a "startup system".
 Startup systems are just like normal systems, but they run exactly once, before all other systems, right when our app starts.
-Lets use {{rust_type(type="struct" crate="bevy_ecs" name="Commands")}} to spawn some entities into our {{rust_type(type="struct" crate="bevy_ecs" name="World")}}:
+Let's use {{rust_type(type="struct" crate="bevy_ecs" name="Commands")}} to spawn some entities into our {{rust_type(type="struct" crate="bevy_ecs" name="World")}}:

 ```rs
 fn add_people(commands: &mut Commands) {